msteiu/RainRunGame/README.md

 **Speed Powerup**

-Will increase the pace of the game, and will also double the amount your score increases by each time interval.
+Will increase the pace of the game, and will also increase the amount your score increases by each time interval.

 ![alt text][umbrella]

 **Umbrella Powerup**

-Gives you a free 100 extra points!
+Gives you a free 50 extra points!

 [health]: images/heart2.png "Health Powerup"
 [speed]: images/speed2.png "Speed Powerup"